 What is a generator?
 What is it used for?
 How does it work?
 Does it have different types?
 If yes, what are they?
 What are the different components of a generator and what do they do?
-These are the questions that should be answered before we are going to buy a generator?
-If you need a generator and are about to buy one, we have good news for you… because we are going to answer all these questions in this article comprehensively and creatively.
+These are the questions that should be answered before we buy a generator?
+If you need a generator and are about to buy one, we have good news for you, because we are going to answer all these questions in this article comprehensively and creatively.

-To know what exactly a generator is you need to know what it does, where it is used, what is its working principle, how many types it has, and what components it consists of.
+To know what exactly a generator is, you need to know what it does, where it is used, what its working principle is, how many types it has, and what components it consists of.
 Linquip has gathered all the necessary information and we are going to dell deeply on each of these topics in this article.
 So read on the following sections to have all the answers you need to know.